The-Obstacle-Is-The-Way/crave-refactor/README.md

-# CRAVE 🍒 MVP — Modern Cravings Management App
+# CRAVE 🍒 - REFACTORING TO MVVM + CLEAN

 **CRAVE** is an iOS application built with **SwiftUI** and **SwiftData**, helping you track and manage your cravings through a clean, intuitive interface.
 Whether it’s late-night snacks or midday munchies, CRAVE ensures you stay in control.